 The Cascading Leadership programme was developed in 2015 to enable us to explore a new way of building leadership skills and strengthening collaboration across the voluntary and community sector.
 It enables VCS leaders to share their extensive and varied expertise with peers, to talk about some of the challenges they face and to plan new ways of working.

 During the programme, a Cascading Leadership consultant (an experienced VCS leader) is matched with a Cascading Leadership partner (a VCS leader seeking support).
 The consultant and partner meet at least five times over a period of eight months.
 During these meetings, the partner has an opportunity to work through organisational issues and receive support.
 The consultant also benefits from being stretched to develop their own leadership and skills, while being supported and supervised by senior staff at The King’s Fund.
 There is no charge for the programme, which is valued at £5,800 for each pair.
-It is being funded by the Big Lottery Fund using money raised thanks to National Lottery players.
+It is being funded by The National Lottery Community Fund using money raised thanks to National Lottery players.